 A brick wall in a garden has a distinct appeal.
 The structure adds a rough stone texture and a color element that a wooden wall doesn’t have, and makes nearby plants stand out.
 But brick walls are foundational elements of a home or landscape.
 The soil near them can be compacted and contain clay, sand and filler that do not help plants thrive.
 That makes landscaping against brick walls a challenge.

 Before you start gardening against a brick wall, you’ll need to check out the soil.
 Take samples and determine the acidity level, nutritional content and composition of the soil.
+Remember that many ornamental plants will not be able to thrive in compacted or clay soil.

 A challenge when you plant around brick house foundations is the fact that stone or cement can leach limestone and calcium into the surrounding soil, raising the soil pH.
 The pH test results can make a big difference in your decision about what to plant near brick.